 TITLE 8.
-MAINTAINING THE INTEGRITY OF THE PROFESSION
+MAINTAINING THE INTEGRITY OF THE PROFESSION LLLT RPC 8.1 LIMITED LICENSURE AND DISCIPLINARY MATTERS

-LLLT RPC 8.1 LICENSING, ADMISSION, AND DISCIPLINARY MATTERS
+An applicant for limited licensure, or an LLLT in connection with a limited licensure or reinstatement application, or lawyer's bar admission, or in connection with a lawyer or LLLT disciplinary matter, shall not:

-An applicant for a LLLT license, or a LLLT in connection with an application for reinstatement or admission to the Bar or a disciplinary matter involving a legal practitioner, shall not:
+(a) knowingly make a false statement of material fact; or

-- (a) knowingly make a false statement of material fact; or - (b) fail to disclose a fact necessary to correct a misapprehension known by the person to have arisen in the matter, or knowingly fail to respond to a lawful demand for information from a licensing or disciplinary authority, except that this Rule does not require disclosure of information otherwise protected by Rule 1.6.
+(b) fail to disclose a fact necessary to correct a misapprehension known by the person to have arisen in the matter, or knowingly fail to respond to a lawful demand for information from a licensing or disciplinary authority, except that this Rule does not require disclosure of information otherwise protected by Rule 1.6.

-[1] This Rule was adapted from Lawyer RPC 8.1 with no substantive changes.
+[1] This Rule was adapted from Lawyer RPC 8.1 with no substantive changes except to reflect the difference between admission to the Bar (for a lawyer) and limited licensure (for an LLLT).
 This Rule applies to LLLTs analogously.